📋 Article Contents

 🔹 What is the best Wi-Fi channel?

 There is no "one" best channel for everyone.
 It depends on your area and the networks around you.
-Generally, channels 1, 6, and 11 on 2.4GHz are the most reliable, while on 5GHz you have many options.
+In general:

 🔹 How often should I change the channel?

-If your Wi-Fi is working fine, you don't need to change anything.
-However, if new neighbors move in or new networks appear, you may need to re-look at the channels.
+If your Wi-Fi is working well, you don't need to change anythingYou will only need to rewatch the channels if:

 🔹 Can I improve Wi-Fi without changing the channel?